-Improper backing is classified under Pennsylvania law, as any kind of backing that is unsafe for the driver; other motorists on the road or that can interfere with traffic.
-This type of driving infraction is considered a type of moving violation, and if an individual is found guilty, they could be facing costly fines and receive demerit points on their driving record.
+Improper backing is written under Pennsylvania law, as any kind of backing that is unsafe for the driver; other motorists on the road or that can interfere with traffic.
+This type of driving infraction is considered a type of moving violation, and if an individual is found guilty, they could be dealing with costly fines and receive demerit points on their driving record.
 These types of moving violations are taken so seriously by law enforcement due to their high nature of risk causing accidents and injuries to other civilians.
-Anytime you get a citation that carries points, you should hire an attorney to help you either beat the case or downgrade your case to a no point violation, in order to avoid both increased insurance premiums and .the potential suspension of your license which may be issued if you accrue to many points.
+Anytime you get a citation that carries points, you should hire a Traffic Attorney to help you either beat the case or downgrade your case to a no point violation, in order to avoid both increased insurance premiums and the potential suspension of your license which may be issued if you accrue too many points.

 Limitations on Backing

 - General Rule. – No driver shall back a vehicle unless the movement can be made with safety, and without interfering with other traffic, and then only after yielding the right-of-way to moving traffic and pedestrians

 - Limited access highways. – No driver shall back a vehicle upon any shoulder or roadway of any limited access highway

 The general rule on these cases is if you put your car in reverse, and other cars have to react to you, you can be issued a citation.
 These citations are usually issued when an accident occurs.
 For example, a person can back their car into a pole, or another car in a parking lot, and be issued a citation for improper backing.
 You may also be cited if you Hit a Pedestrian while backing up.
 In a few limited cases, a police officer will charge you with this section if you try to back out of a driveway, and into a street.